courtiol/rangeRinPA/README.md

 status](https://www.r-pkg.org/badges/version/rangeR)](https://CRAN.R-project.org/package=rangeR)
 <!-- badges: end -->

-The goal of rangeRinPA is to provide data about the total number of people working in Protected Areas (PAs) on the planet, as well as identifying what contributes to variation in the workforce between PAs.
+The goal of rangeRinPA is to reproduce most results from the paper “Protected Area Personnel and Ranger Numbers are Insufficient to Deliver Global Expectations” by Appleton et al. (submitted).

 Note: this package was previously called rangeR but we changed the name since rangeRinPA is now using another package called ranger (to run